 Van Velzen’s story could have ended here.
 He could have easily become just another low-income, low-education prisoner that re-enters society with (if he was lucky) entry-level job skills.
-However, he received support in 2001 from his father, who stepped into foot his son’s college education bills.
+However, he received support in 2001 from his father, who agreed to foot his son’s college education bills.

 Soon, Van Velzen turned his focus to fundraising for prisoner education programs, noting that many prisoners would make excellent business people, thanks to their experience in finance, marketing, and managing/reading people.
-Okay, so those skills were often directed to the drug market, which is how those prisoners wound up incarcerated in the first place, but if those skills could be honed and directed to legal pursuits, those individuals could channel their skills into viable careers.
+Okay, so those skills were often directed to the drug market, which is how those prisoners wound up incarcerated in the first place.
+Still, if those skills could be honed and directed to legal pursuits, those individuals could channel their talents into viable careers.

 The Prison Scholar Fund recognizes recidivism and mass incarceration as the “problem” and education as the “solution.”
-The proof that this concept works is seen when the national recidivism rate of 68 percent is put against Prison Scholar Fund students’ recidivism rate of 4 percent.
+The proof that these concepts work is seen when the national recidivism rate of 68 percent is put against Prison Scholar Fund students’ recidivism rate of 4 percent.

-Van Velzen turned a huge negative in his life into a personal positive, then continued to reach out and create positive outcomes for others.
-He didn’t let being incarcerated stop him, although he does recognize the role his father played in paying for his education and helping him start and run the charity.
+Van Velzen turned a massive negative in his life into a personal positive, then continued to reach out and create positive outcomes for others.
+He didn’t let being incarcerated stop him, although he does recognize his father’s role in paying for his education and helping him start and run the charity.
 Knowing that support of this kind is nearly unheard of for offenders, Van Velzen does what he can to give inmates what he was fortunate to receive – financing, support, and education.